cgoldberg/multi-mechanize/docs/index.rst

 Each test project contains the following:

- * ``config.cfg``: configuration file. set your test options
+ * ``config.cfg``: configuration file. set your test options here.
  * ``test_scripts/``: directory for virtual user scripts. add your test scripts here.
- * ``results/``: directory for results storage. a timestamped directory is created for each test run containing an html summary report, raw csv data, and png image files.
+ * ``results/``: directory for results storage. a timestamped directory is created for each test run, containing the results report.

 ``multimech-newproject`` will create a mock project, using a single script that generates random timer data.
 Check it out for a basic example.